anjuna-security/go-nitro-attestation/README.md

 ### Generate an AWS Nitro Attestation Report

 If your application is running inside an Anjuna Nitro Enclave, be mindful that an endpoint is available internally to the Enclave.
 This endpoint can be used by your application to fetch a new Signed AWS Nitro Attestation Report.

-The endpoint is available at `http://localhost:50123` and the API is available in the root path.
+The endpoint is available at `http://localhost:50123` and the API is available in path `/api/v1/attestation/report`.
+The API accepts a `GET` request with a query parameter `userData` that can be used to provide custom data to the report.
+The custom data is optional and cannot exceed `1024 bytes`.
+The API will return the AWS Nitro Attestation Report as a CBOR-encoded COSE-signed binary document.

 If your application was written in Go, you can use the package `attester` to easily communicate with the endpoint and generate a new Signed AWS Nitro Attestation Report.